+For many of the modernist poets, this firm place could be found only in a specific image.
 Pound, Williams, and other modernists were influenced by Japanese haiku, which took a strict syllabic structure (three lines, the first with five syllables, the second with seven, the third with five) and combined it with a tight thematic strategy: The poem opens by focusing in on a particular detailed image and then, after the fifth or twelfth syllable, opens out to consider a larger, more general idea.
-Without holding to the strict syllables of haiku, Pound and others (known, after 1912 or so, as Imagists) focused in on this the careful anchoring of the poem in a precise visual picture.
-Often the picture itself stood for the rest of the poem, without the subsequent turn to the cosmic.
-The Imagists poets aimed to render particular, specific images, not vague generalities or cosmic wanderings; to write clear, "hard" poetry, not blurred or vague verse; and to concentrate and distill poetry down to its most concentrated forms:16
+Without holding to the strict syllables of haiku, a subgroup of Modernists (known, after 1912 or so, as Imagists) focused in on this careful anchoring of the poem in a precise visual picture.
+Often, the picture itself stood for the rest of the poem, without the subsequent turn to the cosmic.
+The Imagist poets aimed to render particular, specific images, not vague generalities; to write clear "hard" poetry, not blurred or vague verse; to distill poetry down to its most comcentrated forms.
+14